In 2018, the Glucksman initiated a new programme of curatorial residencies that will take place from 2018–2022 in Cork, Ireland.

 Tobi Maier served as curator at Frankfurt Kunstverein (2006 - 2008), Ludlow 38 in New York (2008 - 2011), associate curator for the 30.
 Sâo Paulo biennale (2012) and co-founder of exhibition space SOLO SHOWS in Sâo Paulo.
 He recently completed PhD research at the Universidade de Sâo Paulo and contributes writing to a variety of magazines such as OEI, ArtForum, frieze and Flash Art.

 Lesley Young is a curator and producer based in Glasgow.
-She is a founding member of the curatorial co-operative Chapter Thirteen and between 2006 and 2010 initiated and ran The Salford Restoration Office to explore and critique the visual arts infrastructure of Manchester, curating exhibitions by Jeremy Deller, Dan Shipsides and Artur Zmijewski, and developing projects with Imogen Stidworthy and Katya Sander.
+She is a founding member of the curatorial co-operative Chapter Thirteen and between 2006 and 2010 initiated and ran The Salford Restoration Office to explore and critique the visual arts infrastructure of Manchester.
 She has worked closely with artists including Christine Borland, Brody Condon and Janice Kerbel to realise large scale projects and events.
-In 2019 she is developing the member and public programme at Edinburgh Sculpture Workshop.

 Mine Kaplangi is the co-founder of Collective Çukurcuma and worked as an artist representative and curator at BLOK art space, Istanbul between 2014-18.
 She received her bachelor degree in Philosophy at Istanbul University and MA (Certificate Program) in Philosophy of Arts & Aesthetics at Bologna University.
 She is also working as a freelance editor for online contemporary art platform Artfridge.

 Ximena Moreno / June 2020